SHOW SIDEBAR

 bright cut

-5. Niello (black gold inlay)
+5. Niero (black gold inlay)

 The combination of silver and black can create a beautiful and unique expression.